 The station to make connection is: Oriente.

-The cable car line (under construction) M communicates the center-east area of the city of Medellin.
+The cable car M line communicates the center-east area of the city of Medellin.
 It has a length of 1.05 kilometers and can transport up to 2500 passengers per hour in each direction.
 The trip lasts around 4 minutes.

 This cable car has 3 stations: Miraflores, El Pinal, and Trece de Noviembre